devichs/devichs.github.io/Readme.md

 https://devichs.github.io is a static website in a blog format.

-I've built the site using only html, css, and java script from the Twitter bootstrap template, modifying as needed.
+I've built the site using only html, css, and javascript from the Twitter bootstrap template, modifying as needed.

 Before putting this together I fooled around with a static site generator called Pelican.
 Pelican uses Python and Jinja2 templates